Updated: Jun 6

 How do we address a Candida overgrowth?

 Removing added sugars from your diet is always the first step.
-In fact avoiding high carbohydrate foods and processed foods is really needed.
-This includes breads, pastas, biscuits, cakes, pizza and the like.
+In fact, avoiding high carbohydrate foods and processed foods is really needed.
+This includes bread, pasta, biscuits, cakes, pizza, and the like.
 Many also find they are sensitive to other foods such as dairy and gluten, usually due to the damage to the gut lining.
 Removing these foods often help with the gut healing process.
 Anti-fungal and anti-inflammatory foods are also recommended such as garlic, ginger, turmeric, and olive oil.

-If a leaky gut is also present it is best to make sure this is addressed first to avoid a toxin release into the blood stream and an aggravation of your symptoms.
+If a leaky gut is also present it is best to make sure this is addressed first to avoid toxin release into the bloodstream and aggravation of symptoms.
 Avoiding intolerant foods while gut healing can really help with this.

 Gut healing should always be a priority as I find poor gut health is a common cause of chronic inflammation and underlies many health disorders.
 If help from a functional health practitioner is not an option, at the very least eat real food.
 Include lots of fresh & different coloured veggies in your diet.
 Avoid packaged and processed foods, added sugar, high sugar fruits and alcohol, for a minimum of 3-4 weeks.
 Many are surprised by the results.

 Keen to learn more about gut healing?
 Check out my IBS & Gut Healing Facebook Group.